Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

 Triceps make up over 60% of the mass in arms, and hence their size contributes significantly to overall arm look and physique.
 These muscles are highly activated in the incline and often lifters will feel the ‘pump’ in both their pecs and triceps.

-Consequently, the incline bench press proves to be an excellent exercise for individuals pondering why their arms won’t grow and for those dealing with challenges in tricep development.
+Consequently, the incline bench press proves to be an excellent exercise for individuals pondering the lack of growth in their arms and for those dealing with challenges like bad triceps genetics in tricep development.

 Mental Resilience